415-Cloud/Cloud-Native-Dev-Project/README.md

 ### Alex
 - I had issues with the data-consistency-service where it would ranomly stop working due to a possible bug.
 I ran k delete -f k8s/data-consistency-service-deployment.yaml and reapplied the manifest to get it to start working by running kubectl apply -f k8s/data-consistency-service-deployment.yaml
 - I created stateful sets for the workout service and challenge service databases, and I eliminated them using k delete -f k8s/workout-db-deployment.yaml && k delete -f k8s/challenge-db-deployment.yaml because we downloaded a PostgreSQL engine using a Helm chart where we connected our databases to the same engine, so having stateful sets was not required.
-- I did the same for the local RabbitMQ isntance that I had running and ensured that I was only connected to the RabbitMQ running on the homelab cluster.
+- I did the same for the local RabbitMQ instance that I had running and ensured that I was only connected to the RabbitMQ running on the homelab cluster.
 ### Shane

 ### Team